Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 1. Open a browser and navigate to the *https://<management IP>/#/preboarding/welcome*

    - If you see a message about your connection not being private, it is safe to ignore this message.
+   - If you are using Google Chrome, you may proceed by simply typing the following text (click on anywhere)

+     ``thisisunsafe``

  **Note:** For 1.0.4 OVA use, Open a browser and navigate to the https://<management IP>:28100/#/preboarding/welcome